 What is a holiday without going to a spa?
 Never be shy to tip your therapist if they have delivered a good treatment.
 If there’s a box that you can put your tip in, you can place 10 percent of your bill in the box.
 There are many spas in this beautiful country, so why not make your holiday a relaxing time, and treat yourself to a massage.

 You need to sample Sri Lanka’s great restaurants where you will experience a fusion of South India and Far East influences alongside excellent service.
 Curries and spices feature heavily which is not surprising given that Sri Lanka was a stop off on the ancient spice route.
 After your meal and as you are paying your bill, typically give 10 percent of your total bill as a cash tip.
 You can always pay a different amount based on your experience from the waitress or waiter.

 Tourists usually stay in hotels while visiting Sri Lanka.
 It is recommended that you tip 50-100 rupees for the hotel’s services as provided by bar staff, waiting staff and cleaners.
 You can give them the same amount of tip.
-There are a wide variety of hotels to choose from and different places to stay catering for be2

 Sri Lanka is an extraordinary world filled with a wide diversity of culture and culinary delights.
 Whilst you are there be sure to soak up the splendid geography, history and nature.
 The people are friendly and helpful so tip accordingly and have a fantastic time.